Tarmac Inclusion and Diversity Journey

-At Tarmac, we believe in celebrating people’s differences and knocking down any barriers that stand in the way.
-So we’re getting serious about building an even more inclusive and diverse business where everyone’s welcome.
-We’re a business that cares about moving with the times and always doing the right thing.
-That’s why we’re putting a real focus on making Tarmac a more inclusive, diverse and fairer place to work.
+At Tarmac, we believe in celebrating people’s differences and removing any barriers that stand in the way.
+So we are getting serious about building an even more inclusive business where everyone’s welcome regardless of their background.
+We are a business that cares about leading the way and always doing the right thing.
+That is why we are putting a real focus on making Tarmac a more inclusive, diverse and fairer place to work.

-We’re already doing some great things.
+We are already doing some great things.
 Our partnership with the Duke of Edinburgh’s Award, 5% Club, Future Leaders programme and Diversity Hut are all focused on finding and developing potential.
-In 2019, we’re planning to make even bigger strides on Inclusion & Diversity (I&D) – and here are five ways we plan to do it.
+In 2019, we have continued to make even bigger strides on Inclusion & Diversity (I&D) – and here are five ways we plan to do it.

 1. Becoming inclusive by being inclusive We are in the early stages of our Inclusion & Diversity (I&D) journey, so we have been carrying out a lot of research to establish the best way forward.
 What is clear is that we need to take a collective approach.
 We have established an external group of likeminded organisations from a range of different businesses and sectors and we meet regularly to discuss our challenges and successes.
 This helps us maintain momentum in our push for a fairer future.

 2. Rethinking how we think We are training our people to be aware of the benefits an inclusive culture brings and how get the better of their ‘unconscious bias’.
 These are the snap judgements we make about people based on things like their ethnicity, gender, social background or sexual orientation.
 By understanding and beating our biases, we can make sure we spot potential, treat everyone fairly and get the right people into the right job at the right time.